420116/avaamo_asgn/README.md

-# avaamo_asgn
-Assignment From Ashish
+# Avaamo Assignment - From Ashish

 Steps to run -<br>
 1- import code using git clone<br>